Beautiful Vietnam in 3 Weeks from Top to Toe

 Luxury: The Myst Don Quoi is a five-star hotel with stunning river views and spacious, comfortable rooms.
 It gets exceptional reviews for its great location and service.

-I took an afternoon flight from Ho Chi Minh City to Danang with Vietjet Air and a taxi to Hoi An.
+I took an afternoon flight from Ho Chi Minh City to Danang with Vietjet Air and a taxi from the airport to Hoi An.

 Brimming with old-world charm, the historical town of Hoi An is a favourite destination for sightseeing and shopping.
-A popular thing to do is to have your clothes made to measure at one of Hoi An’s many tailors.
-During the day you can visit beautiful traditional houses and temples and shop for souvenirs or clothing.
-At night the Old town lights up with colourful lanterns and the night market is bustling with many clothing and souvenir stalls and a great selection of street food.
+During the day you can visit beautiful traditional Vietnamese houses and Chinese Temples and shop for souvenirs or clothing.
+At night the Old Town lights up with colourful lanterns and the night market is bustling with many clothing and souvenir stalls and a great selection of street food.

-Visit the Ancient Town is a highlight of this Vietnam itinerary.
-The Chinese Assembly rooms, temples & wooden shophouses, the Japanese Covered Bridge, French Colonial buildings, and ornate Vietnamese houses with strings of colourful lanterns are all wonderful to visit.
+Visiting Hoi An Ancient Town is a highlight of this Vietnam itinerary.
+The Chinese Assembly Rooms, temples & wooden shophouses, the Japanese Covered Bridge, French Colonial buildings, and ornate Vietnamese houses with strings of colourful lanterns are all wonderful to visit.
 At night Hoi An lights up and you can visit the night market and take a boat out on the river.

 Hoi An is a great place to go shopping.
 You can have your clothes made to measure by a local tailor.